Zequez/logseq-vault/pages/Living in the Gift.md

 	- Lack of awareness
 	- Suspend your idea about what is valuable (market sense)
 	- How do you get on that state of realizing that we are all receiving?
-	- Potential of my heart to give, can get bigger; faith in the capacity o -
+	- Potential of my heart to give, can get bigger
+		- Faith in the capacity of the heart
+		- We can always expand our hearts; it's not easy but it's possible.
+	- Each expansion you enter into a new territory
+		- Is this safe, am I ready for the next stage?
+	-
 -
 -